Agnieszka Radwańska

+Agnieszka Roma Radwańska ([aɡˈɲɛʂka raˈdvaj̃ska]; born 6 March 1989) is a Polish former professional tennis player and current coach.
+She was ranked world No. 2 in women's singles by the Women's Tennis Association (WTA), in July 2012.
+Radwańska won 20 WTA Tour singles titles, including the 2015 WTA Finals, and two doubles titles.
+She was also the runner-up at the 2012 Wimbledon Championships.

-Radwańska holds a number of tennis accolades.
-She is the first Polish player in the Open Era to reach a major singles final (at the 2012 Wimbledon Championships), the first to win the WTA Finals (in 2015), the first to claim a WTA Tour singles title (the 2007 Nordic Light Open), and was part of the first Polish team to win the Hopman Cup in 2015.
-In addition, she won the WTA award for Most Impressive Newcomer in 2006, and finished with a top 10 year-end ranking eight times (including six consecutive times from 2011 to 2016).
-Radwańska is widely considered one of the best tennis players to have never won a major; her accomplishments among Polish players have only recently been surpassed by those of Iga Świątek.
+Radwańska was the first Pole in the Open Era to contest a major singles final (at the 2012 Wimbledon Championships), the first to win the WTA Finals, the first to claim a WTA Tour singles title (the 2007 Nordic Light Open), and was part of the first Polish team to win the Hopman Cup in 2015.
+She was named the Newcomer of the Year in 2006, and finished with a top-10 year-end ranking eight times.
+Radwańska's accomplishments among Polish players have only recently been surpassed by those of Iga Świątek.

 Radwańska was voted the WTA's Fan Favorite Singles Player for six consecutive years (2011–2016), the most of any player, in polls held by WTATennis.com.
-Radwańska also won WTA's Fan Favorite Shot of the Year for five consecutive years (2013–2017).
+She also won the Fan Favorite Shot of the Year for five consecutive years (2013–2017).
 For her accomplishments in sport and for representing her country with distinction, in 2013 she was awarded the Gold Cross of Merit by Polish President Bronisław Komorowski.
-On 14 November 2018, Radwańska announced her retirement from professional tennis at the age of 29.
+Radwańska retired from professional tennis in November 2018, at the age of 29.
+In December 2024, she began coaching Magda Linette.